fastview-ai/atta-alfred/README.md

 - `fv vc` - Searches Vercel deployments by branch name or title
 - `fv fg` - Searches Figma comments by content
 - `fv lm` - Searches Loom videos by title

+### Environment Variables
+- `fv vc env <prod|dev|preview>` - Copies environment variables from Vercel formatted for your .env file

+The environment variables are formatted as a .env file and copied to your clipboard.

 ### Issue Creation